KVM Information / Installation Guide

-KVM VPS clients have two ways to install their VPS OS.
+KVM clients have two ways to install their server OS.
 Log into the SolusVM control panel and follow the guide below.

 Option 1 - Install a Pre-made SolusVM OS Template:For a list of available OS templates and ISOs, please see this article.

 - Select the template you want and click Reinstall.

 - Your new root password will be displayed once you initiate the installation.

 - Monitor the installation progress using VNC.

 - Please see Networking below to configure your connection if needed.

 - If your swap space is not set up correctly, please see Missing Swap below.